cailei/gopm/README.md

 gopm
 ====

-A go package manager, like node.js' npm (not done yet!)
+A simple go package manager. (not done yet!)